kogan/django-lrucache-backend/README.rst

 Compatibility
 -------------

-Django 1.8 - Django master.
-All Python versions supported by compatible Django versions.
+Django 1.8 - Django 2.0.9.
+(For compatibility with 2.1+, see #5).
+All Python
+versions supported by compatible Django versions.

 Licence
 -------